-Note: to use "G" motors, high power motors, or reloadable motors of any size, the flyer must be 18 years of age or older.
-If under 18, the flyer may use "G" and reloadable motors if he/she is accompanied by a parent or legal guardian.

-- Total propellant weight from all motors is less than 114 grams / 4 ounces (at Elk River and White Bear Lake fields) - □ Motor of size "E" or larger?
-Check if flier is a current MASA member. - Motor of size "H" or "I", or F/G motor with average thrust greater than 80 Newtons or propellant weight greater than 62.5 grams?
-Check if flier holds a current level 1 high power certification from NAR or TRA.
-If flier is attempting a level 1 certification with this flight, check that they have gone over the rocket with their witness(es) and that their paperwork is in order. - Motor of size "J"?
-Check if flier holds a current level 2 high power certification from NAR or TRA.
-If flier is attempting a level 2 certification with this flight, check that they have gone over the rocket with their witness(es), that they have passed their L2 written exam, and that their paperwork is in order.
+□ Flight card or sign-up sheet filled-out completely, correctly, and legibly.
+Weights ☐ Rocket weight 1 lb or less? (at Elk River and White Bear Lake fields) ☐ Rocket over 1 lb?
+Check if flier is a MASA member. (at Blaine field only) ☐ Rocket weight 3.3 lb or less? (at Blaine field only) Motors Note: to use "G" motors, high power motors, or reloadable motors of any size, the flyer must be 18 years of age or older.
+If under 18, the flyer may use "G" and reloadable motors if he/she is accompanied by a parent or legal guardian. ☐ Total propellant weight from all motors is less than 114 grams / 4 ounces (at Elk River and White Bear Lake fields) ☐ Total propellant weight from all motors is less than 125 grams / 4.4 ounces (at Blaine field only) ☐ Motor of size "E" or larger?
+Check if flier is a MASA member. ☐ Motor of size "H" or F/G motor with average thrust greater than 80 Newtons or propellant weight greater than 62.5 grams?
+Check if flier holds a current level 1 high power certification.
+If flier is attempting a level 1 certification with this flight, check that they have gone over the rocket with their witness(es) and that their paperwork is in order. ☐ Motor is certified.